 Several federal regulators, including the Financial Stability Oversight Council, the Federal Reserve Board of Governors, the CFTC and the SEC, monitor systemic risk of financial institutions including hedge funds (Dodd-Frank).
+Also, the US Foreign Corrupt Practices Act of 1977 prohibits advisers and their hedge funds from offering any improper payments to foreign officials in order to obtain their business.
 Fund offering documents typically list risk factors related to an investment in the fund.